daggidags/Final-Project-mlops-toxic-comment-moderation/README.md

 model experimentation, versioning, automated testing, deployment on AWS, and live monitoring for toxic comment moderation.
 This mult-component application includes:
 Unordered sub-list.
-- Experiment Tracking & Model Registry: A system to log experiment parameters/metrics and manage model versions
+- Experiment Tracking & Model Registry: A system to log experiment parameters/metrics and manage model versions using MLFlow.
+Accuracy and F1 scores are used to evaluate the three models (ToxicCommentModel, ToxicCommentModel_v1, and ToxicCommentModel_v2)
 - ML Model Backend: A `FastAPI` application to serve your registered model
 - Persistent Data Store: A cloud-native base SQL for storing logs and feedback
 - Frontend Interface: A `Streamlit` application for interacting wth the model